All Products

 Evaluation benchmarks

-• MTEB: Massive Text Embedding Benchmark, a comprehensive benchmark that evaluates general performance on tasks such as classification, clustering, and retrieval.
+• MTEB (Massive Text Embedding Benchmark): A comprehensive benchmark that assesses the general-purpose performance of text embeddings on tasks such as classification, clustering, and retrieval.

 • Scores range from 0 to 100.
-Higher values indicate better performance.
+Higher scores indicate better performance.

 Model